In terms of search rankings, take a look at this screenshot and try to spot what’s wrong:

 1. Use your YouTube Analytics Data

-Google’s [Not Provided] (also known as Secure Search), meaning that Google no longer tells you what keywords are driving traffic to your site, has presented a major challenge for SEOs and marketers.
+Google no longer tells you what keywords are driving traffic to your site.
+This has presented a major challenge for SEOs and marketers.
 It makes effectively prioritizing, executing, and evaluating the effectiveness of your SEO programs significantly more difficult.
 Interestingly enough, YouTube doesn’t have this limitation and will give you data on what keywords are driving traffic to your videos.
 Take advantage of this data!

 You may have to figure out who within your organization handles YouTube analytics.
 But when you do, make sure that the keywords that are driving traffic to your videos are part of your SEO strategy.
 If you use a platform like Searchlight, make sure you are tracking those keywords.
 You want to make absolutely certain that video content driving traffic on YouTube is also showing up for your customers searching on other search engines.